Bluey (TV series): Viewership and popularity

 In March 2019, Bluey was the most downloaded program in the history of ABC's video on demand and catch up TV service ABC iview, with 21.3 million total episode plays.
 Within one year of the show's premiere, this figure had risen to 152 million, and by May 2020, there had been 261 million plays of episodes from the first series.
 The second series had totalled 43 million episode plays by May.
 By May 2021, episodes from both series had generated over 480 million plays.

 According to Nielsen rankings, Bluey supplanted Cocomelon (2018–2024) as the most popular children's program in the United States in 2023.
 In terms of minutes watched, it was second only to legal drama show Suits (2011–2019).
 Nielsen data also showed that Bluey never fell out of the top ten most-streamed shows since its debut in the United States, putting in on par with some other well-known and long-running American television series, such as the police procedural NCIS (2002–present), medical drama Grey's Anatomy (2005–present), and family drama and comedy Gilmore Girls (2000–2007; 2016).

 By 2024, it became clear that Bluey had commanded a global audience, being sold to 60 countries and dubbed in 20 languages.
 That year, it became the top show on the CBeebies, the BBC's children's channel.
 It was also the most-watched television show in the United States in a ranking that included both children's and adults' shows, being streamed for a total of 55.6 billion minutes (106 thousand years), right behind the all-time record of 55.7 billion minutes set by Suits in 2023.
 "The Sign" was a major factor in the overall success of Bluey in 2024.
+According to Nielsen data, Bluey was the most watched show in the U.S. on all streaming platforms of 2025.

 Despite being made for preschool children, Bluey has also been popular among parents, as well as teenagers and adults without children.
 It has garnered a substantial following on social media platforms, such as Facebook, Reddit, and especially TikTok.
+Some adults watch Bluey to relieve stress.
 For many Millennials and members of Generation Z, the show alleviates and heals the psychological wounds from their childhoods.